Top 9 Water Quality Sensors for Water Treatment

 ➦ Applications

-Aquaculture: Aids in preventing ammonia poisoning in fish and shrimp farms.
+Aquaculture: Helps stop ammonia poisoning in fish and shrimp farms.

-Environmental Monitoring: Gauges the effects of agricultural runoff on aquatic ecosystems.
+Environmental Monitoring: Measures the impact of agricultural runoff on water ecosystems.

 ➦ Importance